 Flowering Season: March to May or June.

 Elevation: 2,800 to 4,500 feet (853 - 1,372 m).

 Habitat Preferences: Arizona Milkvetch is found on plains, washes, canyon bottoms, hillsides, flats, mesas, roadsides, rocky slopes; also found in calcareous areas and alluvial fans; also found in desert grasslands, desert shrublands and Juniper communities.

-Recorded Range: Rare in the United States, Arizona Milkvetch is found only in Arizona and possibly New Mexico.
+Recorded Range: Rare in the United States, Arizona Milkvetch is found mostly throughout the mid-section in Arizona with possible records in New Mexico.
 It is also native to Sonora, Mexico.
-In Arizona it occurs in the north, central, southern and northwestern parts of the state.

 Comments: There is very little recorded or published information for the Arizona Milkvetch.
 The type specimen for Astragalus arizonicus was collected from near Camp Grant, Graham County, Arizona (Palmer).